stadium-software/repeater-datagrid/README.md

 ![](images/RepeaterListItemType.png)

-4. For each in your DataSet
+4. For each field in your DataSet
    1. Drag a *Label* control into the *Grid*

 ![](images/RepeaterColumns.png)